onaio/help/faqs/_posts/2016-11-29-multiple-language-support.md

 ---
 layout: post
-title: "How do I add multiple Languages to a form?"
+title: "How do I add multiple languages to a form?"
 permalink: /faq/adding-multiple-languages
 category: faq
 ---